ray-project/ray/doc/source/cluster/cloud.rst

 Set the subscription to use from the command line (``az account set -s <subscription_id>``) or by modifying the provider section of the config provided e.g: `ray/python/ray/autoscaler/azure/example-full.yaml`

-Once the Azure CLI is configured to manage resources on your Azure account, you should be ready to run the autoscaler.
+Once the Azure CLI is configured to manage resources on your Azure account, you should be ready to launch your cluster.
 The provided `ray/python/ray/autoscaler/azure/example-full.yaml <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/azure/example-full.yaml>`__ cluster config file will create a small cluster with a Standard DS2v3 head node (on-demand) configured to autoscale up to two Standard DS2v3 `spot workers <https://docs.microsoft.com/en-us/azure/virtual-machines/windows/spot-vms>`__.
 Note that you'll need to fill in your resource group and location in those templates.

 Test that it works by running the following commands from your local machine: